Resources

 Clinical Trials

-The road from drug discovery to your medicine cabinet is fascinating.
-It’s also long, complex, and costly – with no guarantee of success.
-When clinical trials don’t show promise for a new drug, researchers go back to the drawing board.
-When a new medicine is successful, it can face two years of regulatory approvals before it is finally delivered to patients.
+The road from discovery to your medicine cabinet is long, complex, and costly – and success is never guaranteed.
+When a compound fails during trials, researchers return to the outset and begin again.
+Even successful new medicines face two years of regulatory review before reaching patients.

-Innovative Medicines Canada works on behalf of Canada’s life sciences sector to propel innovation, protect patient safety and get medicines into the hands of Canadians.
+Innovative Medicines Canada advocates on behalf of the life sciences sector to accelerate innovation, protect patient safety, and ensure Canadians can access new medicines

 Specialty medicines are revolutionizing healthcare

-Here is how Health Canada describes biosimilars: “A biosimilar is a biologic drug that is highly similar to a biologic drug that was already authorized for sale.”
-Biosimilars represent a legal or regulatory construct rather than a class of therapeutics.
+“A biologic drug that is highly similar to a biologic drug that was already authorized for sale.”

 How Canadians access medicines

-The Patented Medicines Prices Review Board sets the maximum allowable prices of all patented medicines in canada.
-The PMPRB sets the price ceiling based on:
+The Patented Medicine Prices Review Board (PMPRB) sets the maximum allowable price for patented medicines in Canada based on:

-After the PMPRB sets the acceptable limit, public health plans and private insurers can negotiate with manufacturers on the cost.
-For public plans this is conducted via the pan-Canadian Pharmaceutical Alliance (pCPA).
+After PMPRB sets the acceptable limit, public plans and private insurers can negotiate pricing through the pan-Canadian Pharmaceutical Alliance (pCPA).
+Public plans also access value through the Canada’s Drug Agency (CDA) and, in some cases, provincial agencies.

 Patient safety is our top priority